desat08/desat-core/README.md

 On November 1, 2008, Satoshi Nakamoto published the Bitcoin white paper "Bitcoin: A Bitcoin" on the P2P foundation website."
 Peer-to-Peer Electronic Cash System", stated his new vision for electronic currency-Bitcoin was born.

 Desat, as a Bitcoin ecosystem project, is launched with fairness.
-In homage to Satoshi Nakamoto and Bitcoin, we temporarily named the token `XXXX`.The Desat platform features dual tokens, designated on BRC20 and ARC20.
+In homage to Satoshi Nakamoto and Bitcoin, we temporarily named the platform `desat`.The Desat platform features dual tokens, designated on BRC20 and ARC20.
 The BRC20 trading zone is incentivised with the BRC20 token.
 The ARC20 trading zone is incentivized with the ARC20 token"desat".

-**Token Name: Desat**
+**ARC20 Token Name: Desat**

 **Total supply:2,100,000,000**